hiuyu1437/clion_for_stm32/README.md

 1. **Open CLion**: Launch CLion and open the cloned repository.

-2. **CMake Configuration**: In the CMakeLists.txt file, set the required configurations for your STM32 project.
+2. **CMake Configuration**: In the https://raw.githubusercontent.com/hiuyu1437/clion_for_stm32/main/demo/103c8t6_led_blink/Middlewares/for_stm_clion_v2.2-alpha.2.zip file, set the required configurations for your STM32 project.
 Ensure that the correct toolchain file is specified.

 3. **Set Up the Toolchain**:
    - Go to `File` > `Settings` > `Build, Execution, Deployment` > `Toolchains`.